 Seven Ways LGBTQ Christians Experience Harm in the Church

 Religious faith reduces the risk of suicide for virtually every American demographic except one: LGBTQ people.
-Generations of LGBTQ people have felt alienated or condemned by the church.
+Generations of LGBTQ people have been alienated or condemned by Christian communities.
 It's past time that Christians confronted the ongoing and devastating effects of this legacy.

 Many LGBTQ people face overwhelming challenges in navigating faith, gender, and sexuality.
 Christian communities that uphold the traditional sexual ethic often unwittingly make the path more difficult through unexamined attitudes and practices.
 Drawing on her sociological training and her leadership in the Side B/Revoice conversation, Bridget Eileen Rivera, who founded the popular website Meditations of a Traveling Nun, speaks to the pain of LGBTQ Christians and helps churches develop a better pastoral approach.